 - We got to pick ways that Allen could ask to join in.
 Can you think of some other ways? - Can anyone remember a time when they were the new kid in a group?
 How did that feel? - At the end of the story, Allen wanted to 'skip for joy'.
-Who can remember a time when they felt so . happy, they wanted to skip or shout or jump up and down? - What other things might Allen need to learn in his new classroom? ٠
+Who can remember a time when they felt so happy, they wanted to skip or shout or jump up and down? - What other things might Allen need to learn in his new classroom?"

-Children listen to the teacher retell the story, with the sound turned off.
-As you use your own words to tell the story, highlight how Allen is feeling at each point.
+Provide the Stick puppets to the class and ask five children to act out Chapter 1.
+Highlight how Allen is feeling at each point.
 Have the children make their faces show the same emotion that Allen is feeling.
 Also ask the children to suggest what Allen might be thinking at each point.